vivek6201/coding-labs/README.md

 - NodeJS WebSocket (RUNNER)
 - Shadcn
 - AWS S3 (for Storing Data)
-- Docker and Kubernetes for Runner on demand conatiner
+- Docker and Kubernetes for Runner on demand containers

 ## How to setup locally?

 - Step1: Fork and clone the repo.